 Problem Definition

 The Markley Division of Rosette Industries has an ineffective budgeting system that prevents them from fully understanding the causes of manufacturing variances.
-As a consequence, the division does not have the ability to (cannot) apply timely corrective measures to control costs.
+As a consequence, the division cannot apply timely corrective measures in order to improve the division’s operating income.

 Quantitative Analysis